How to Control Insect Diseases on Your Homestead Without Poisons

 Cleaning up breeding areas

 Mosquitoes breed in stagnant water, water buckets, marshy areas, and flood plains.
 Water pails should be kept clean and empty.
-Standing water in old tires, bathtubs, sinks, gutters, and planting pots should be drained and kept under cover so that they cannot fill with rain water.
+Standing water in old tires, bathtubs, sinks, gutters, and planting pots should be drained and kept under cover so that they cannot fill with rainwater.
 Rain barrels should be covered to keep mosquitoes out.
 Where standing water cannot be drained, peppermint essential oil in a carrier oil can be applied to stagnant pools and ditches.
-The larvae need to surface to breath and rely on surface tension.
-Adding peppermint oil to the surface of standing water, smothers the mosquito larvae.
-A study done in New Delhi reported a 90% larvae kill when coating the surface of standing water with 3 mm of peppermint oil.
+The larvae need to surface to breathe and rely on surface tension.
+Adding peppermint oil to the surface of standing water smothers the mosquito larvae.
+A study done in New Delhi reported 90% of larvae die when coating the surface of standing water with 3 mm of peppermint oil.
 Depending on your situation this might be a viable option.
 Peppermint oil is a very inexpensive essential oil and is worth considering if your situation demands an organic, and effective solution to mosquitoes.

-While citronella is a common essential oil to add to herbal mosquito repellent, its effects are short lived, so that the spray has to be reapplied frequently.
+While citronella is a common essential oil to add to herbal mosquito repellent, its effects are short-lived, so that the spray has to be reapplied frequently.
 Peppermint essential oil is specific to both flies and mosquitoes and has a longer life on the skin.
 However, the sensation is cooling, and so rather than using straight peppermint oil, other oils are added, such as tea tree oil, lemon oil, rose geranium oil, lavender oil, and eucalyptus.
-A combination of oils is longer lasting on the skin and the synergistic effects are more powerful than chemical repellents.
-I mix up a blend of olive oil, with 4 drops each of tea tree,peppermint, eucalyptus, cedar wood oil, and lemon verbena and spritz door ways to keep mosquitoes outside.
+A combination of oils is long-lasting on the skin and the synergistic effects are more powerful than chemical repellents.
+I mix up a blend of olive oil, with 4 drops each of tea tree, peppermint, eucalyptus, cedarwood oil, and lemon verbena and spritz doorways to keep mosquitoes outside.
 I spray this in doorways and on people and pets (omit tea tree if you are using this on cats or rabbits).

 Plant herbs with repellent effects

 Lemon verbena, lemon thyme, peppermint, and lemon balm all repel mosquitoes.
 Plant them around patios, and play areas.
-Lemon thyme varieties are especially effective, as they can be stepped on and will release their pungent, lemony scent on a regular basis.
+Lemon thyme varieties are especially effective, as they can be stepped on and will release their pungent, lemony scent regularly.

 Flowtron BK-40D Electronic Insect Killer, 1 Acre Coverage